TheDailyBatchBakery/Pickmeup/README.md

 # Pickmeup - Pickup-Only Order System

-A modern Next.js 14 application for managing pickup-only food orders.
+A modern Next.js 14 application for managing pickup-only food orders with email and SMS notifications.

 ## Features